bitdust-io/docs/README.md

 # BitDust

-BitDust is a distributed network for backup data storage and independent on-line communications.
-Each participant of the network provides a portion of his hard drive for other users.
-In exchange, he is able to store his data on other peers and use them to organize self-governed digital environment.
+BitDust is a distributed network for backup data storage and independent online communications.
+Each network participant provides a portion of their hard drive for other users.
+In exchange, they can store their data on other peers and use them to organize a self-governed digital environment.

 ## Beginning